5 INDICATIONS

 Patients on concomitant immunosuppressant agents or with impaired immune systems may be at increased risk for serious infections.
 In patients who develop serious infections while on Prolia®, prescribers should assess the need for continued Prolia® therapy.

-Dermatologic Adverse Reactions: In the same clinical trial in women with postmenopausal osteoporosis, epidermal and dermal adverse events such as dermatitis, eczema and rashes occurred at a significantly higher rate with Prolia® compared to placebo.
+Dermatologic Adverse Reactions: Epidermal and dermal adverse events such as dermatitis, eczema and rashes occurred at a significantly higher rate with Prolia® compared to placebo.
 Most of these events were not specific to the injection site.
 Consider discontinuing Prolia® if severe symptoms develop.

 Musculoskeletal Pain: Severe and occasionally incapacitating bone, joint, and/or muscle pain has been reported in patients taking Prolia®.
 Consider discontinuing use if severe symptoms develop.